thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	07:24:43 PM 28 06 --> some error with posting having username shraddha.kapoor.sweet
+-	07:24:02 PM 28 06 --> some error with posting having username urvashirautela26
+-	07:23:26 PM 28 06 --> some error with posting having username kriti.sanon143
+-	07:23:26 PM 28 06 --> some error with posting having username manushi.chillar.insta
+-	07:23:16 PM 28 06 --> some error with posting having username realshrutihaasan
+-	07:23:06 PM 28 06 --> some error with posting having username tamannaah.143
+-	07:23:00 PM 28 06 --> some error with posting having username disha.patani.updates
+-	07:22:30 PM 28 06 --> some error with posting having username priyanka.chopra143
 -	06:07:30 PM 28 06 --> total users followed from realshrutihaasan - 19
 -	06:07:05 PM 28 06 --> total users followed from shraddha.kapoor.sweet - 19
 -	04:48:40 PM 28 06 --> posted with username tamannaah.143